reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAiDay_MLChatGPT.md

 ### Groundedness Test evaluation with ChatGPT-4

 Seth covered how you can ChatGPT-4 for assessing the performance of earlier models like ChatGPT 3-5.
 This iterative approach aids in refining language models.

+The groundedness test reveals how accurate answer is dependent on context and question.
+Store input or output data offline to test for coherence and groundedness and create alerts when it goes off rails.

 ### Supervised Testing and Declarative AI Orchestration